linnovate/blocktree/docs/server.md

 ## JwtSessionExpress(app, options) ⇒ <code>Promise.&lt;void&gt;</code>
 Jwt Session Express - Initializes a reactive session object on the request.
-- Sets up middleware that hydrates the session from a JWT and saves changes automatically via a Proxy.
+- Sets up middleware that hydrates the session from a JWT (found in headers or cookies) and saves changes automatically via a Proxy.
+- Attaches a reactive Proxy object to `req.jwtSession`.

 **Kind**: global function
 **Requires**: <code>module:jsonwebtoken@^9</code>, <code>module:pino@^10</code>